JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 Without that reference, it's really hard to know what you're missing or how to improve your lighting setup.
 Raytracing provides the ground truth that other techniques are trying to approximate.

 Additionally, hardware is advancing all the time.
 Five years ago, raytracing was much less widespread than today.
 If you start developing a new game today with a 3-4 year lead time, raytracing is probably going to be even more common by the time you're ready to release it.
-Solari was in large part designed as a foward-looking rendering system.
+Solari was in large part designed as a forward-looking rendering system.

 There's also the practical consideration that if Bevy ever wants to attract AAA game developers, we need these kinds of systems.
 Recent AAA games like [DOOM: The Dark Ages](https://advances.realtimerendering.com/s2025/content/SOUSA_SIGGRAPH_2025_Final.pdf) and [Cyberpunk 2077](https://intro-to-restir.cwyman.org/presentations/2023ReSTIR_Course_Cyberpunk_2077_Integration.pdf) rely heavily on raytracing, and artists working on these types of projects expect their tools to support similar techniques.